HendrikD2005/Portfulius/README.md

 If you have any further questions or concerns, don't hesitate to contact me! :-) I would also be very happy if you test the application and leave honest feedback.

+## Development ##

+### Frontend Development ###
+It is recommended, to use the container environment via .devContainer!
+1. Use "npm install"
+2. Use "npm run dev:react" for executing react or "npm run dev:electron" for executing electron